andersnoren/oaknut/readme.txt

 == Licenses ==

-Acorn is derived from the Davis Blocks theme, Copyright (c) 2022 Anders Norén.
+Oaknut is derived from the Davis Blocks theme, Copyright (c) 2022 Anders Norén.
 Davis Blocks is distributed under the terms of the GNU GPL version 2.0.

-Acorn bundles the following third-party resources:
+Oaknut bundles the following third-party resources:

-Acorn logo
+Oaknut logo
 License: Public Domain
 Source: Theme author